Qatar Museums: Fire Station: Artists in Residence

 The Fire Station: Artists in Residence program is hosted by Qatar Museums Public Arts Department.
 This program took the iconic old Civil Defense building in Doha and is transforming it into an open space for creativity.
 Designed by Qatari architect, Ibrahim Al Jaidah, the Fire Station will have 24 studios and a 700 sq. m gallery, housed in the old garage, to be used by artists participating in the program as well as the local community.
 It will also host a café, restaurant, bookshop, art supply shop, a cinema, and artist facilities.

 This project "will allow for cultural dialogue and exchange between artists living in Qatar and the rest of the world."
 The rolling nine-month program will be open to Qataris and other artists in the Persian Gulf region, as well as international artists based in Qatar.

 M7

 M7 was established by Qatar Museums in 2022 and is located in the district of Msheireb in Doha.
 The name consist of an "M" for Mshereib and a "7" for the seven principles QM aims to achieve with the project.
 The M7 building contains shops, cafes, studios as well as co-working spaces.
 Exhibitions held at the building include "Masterpieces of Furniture Design", "ICONE: Voices of Design Made in Italy", "Christian Dior: Designer of Dreams" and "Forever Valentino".
 In October 2024 the "Ellsworth Kelly at 100" exhibition was opened in commemoration of Ellsworth Kelly.
 The exhibition was organized by the Glenstone Museum in Maryland, US and ran until February 2025.
-In 2026, a fair organised by Art Basel will be held at M7 and the within the Doha Design District.
-The fair will focus on South Asian, Middle Eastern and North African modern and contemporary art.
+In October 2025, M7 hosted three exhibitions: Houbara Haven Tiara, Amazigh Hair Couture and FTA: Threads of Impact.
+In February 2026, a fair organised by Art Basel was held at M7 and within the Doha Design District.
+The fair focused on South Asian, Middle Eastern and North African modern and contemporary art.